Making Your Next Technology Transition Less Scary: 8 Keys To Success

 This is often the biggest hurdle large districts face during the implantation process.
 How do you get good, consistent training out to 2,000 teachers and staff?
 Or, in our case, 16,000?
 You must look at new ways to provide training to your teachers that break through the barrier of scale.

 The best way to deal with scale is to use a combination of face-to-face and online on-demand training.
-Online training provides a consistent delivery of information to a large number of participants.
+Online training provides consistent delivery of information to a large number of participants.
 Through this platform, you can ensure that everyone is receiving instruction on the specific features of your new tool that you want them to use.

 Great online training integrates short instructional videos along with hands-on activities that directly apply to how teachers will use their new tool.
 On-demand training also focuses on flexibility where teachers and staff can work through the training on their own time and schedule.

 Don’t forget your vendor when you are developing your training materials.
 Vendors know their product best.
-Rely on their expertise so you are not reinventing training materials they already have put together.
+Rely on their expertise so you are not reinventing the training materials they already have put together.

-For example, Edsby provided prepackaged FAQs and training videos, and created custom videos for our district’s specific use of the product, meaning we could use the same materials for common technology questions without having to repeat the same conversations to multiple users.
+For example, Edsby provided prepackaged FAQs and training videos, and created custom videos for our district’s specific use of the product, meaning we could use the same materials for common technology transitions questions without having to repeat the same conversations to multiple users.

-7. The champions
+7. The Champions